yhaefliger/svg_icons/README.md

 ## Usage

 Once configured you can call add svg from your twig template using the syntax
 ```
-svg($iconName, $class, $attributes)
+svg(string $iconName, string $class, array $attributes)
 ```
 Icon name is the filename of the desired svg without the extension, class is an optional string for added classes and attributes is an optional array of additional attributes merged to the final svg element.
 ```